Chapter Twenty: Emergence

 The last thing someone close to me said that I couldn't make sense of.

-He wrote: My father said he was proud of me and I realized he had said it in the same voice he uses when he closes a deal.
+He wrote it down before he had fully read it: My father said he was proud of me and I realized he had said it in the same voice he uses when he closes a deal.

 He slid the card into the center.